KJisWicked/minesweeper/README.md

 ### Main Package

-This is an overview of the project structure which adopts an MVC (Model-View-Controller) approach.
+This is an overview of the project structure which adopts an MVC (Model-View-Controller) but using OOP & Solid Principles.

 ### Class Responsibilities